 Last month, the NFL approved a rule that strictly defines what players are permitted to do with their helmets, in the name of player safety.
 It’s pretty much a given that the rule is going to create some chaos, at least initially.
 But it might also portend a fundamental change in how the game is played.

-The rule is narrowly drawn, in an attempt to leave little room for ambiguity, which has been something of a problem with college football’s decade-old targeting rule.
+The rule is broadly drawn, in an attempt to leave little room for ambiguity, which has been something of a problem with college football’s decade-old targeting rule.
 The NFL’s rule now reads, with remarkable simplicity, “It is a foul if a player lowers his head to initiate and make contact with his helmet against an opponent.”

 It will be classified as unnecessary roughness, which carries a 15-yard penalty.
 The only additional explanation provided by the rule book is this, with strike-throughs denoting the language that’s been excised: